Basuru-Jagadakshi/Pharmacy-Management/README.md

 # GO + WSO2 API Manager Integration

-In this tutorial, I'm going to show how WSO2 API manager is integrated with the my GO backend and expose my GO backend via WSO2 API gateway.
+In this project, I'm going to show how WSO2 API manager is integrated with the my GO backend and expose my GO backend via WSO2 API gateway.

 ## Step 1 :- Run the GO backend and PostgreSQL using docker
 Here,